kerryland/HomeAutomation/piGateway/readme.md

 Connect the RFM69 to the Raspberry PI

-Using SPI part of Raspberry expantion port, with the IRQ connected to the pin 22 (GPIO_25)
+Using SPI part of Raspberry expansion port, with the IRQ connected to the pin 22 (GPIO_25)

 ```
 3.3V  17